Biological and Mechanical Filtration

 We set up two tanks to test both the Advantage filters and a competitor’s filter at the same time.
 We added equal amounts of dirty pond water into both the tanks and then used the LiQuilaz Particle Counter to test the water coming through the filters.
 Additionally, we increased and decreased the water flow through the filters to see if that changed the particle size passing through the filters.
 We tested the filters over a 30 day period to see if there was any change in the filtering ability after several backwashing cycles.

 After 30 days the test results were extremely impressive.
 To put things in perspective, Particle Measuring Systems said that the human eye cannot see particles smaller than 40 microns floating in water.
 The Advantage Bead Filter consistently filtered particles down to 27 microns.
 Add the Advantage Glass Filter to the system and it filtered out particles down to an amazing 7 microns.
 This explains why so many people swear by the Advantage filters if you are looking for the clearest water possible.

-Sacramento Koi is convinced that there is not another filter on the market today that will give you the incredible water quality combined with the ease of operation that the Advantage filters offer you.
+Sacramento Koi is convinced that there is no other filter on the market today that will give you the incredible water quality combined with the ease of operation that the Advantage line of Filters offer you.
 This is why we’re willing to offer a one year satisfaction guarantee on all of our filters, and why our competition refuses to match it.